This is a free add-on for Windows File Manager that provides some useful hot keys and features.

 Or … since the AHK installer associated the *.AHK file extension with AutoHotKey, you can just open the file FileManagerExtended.ahk

 - Start File Manager and use the new hot keys noted above

 - Wonky Modifier Keys

 Shift, Control, Alt and Windows keys sometimes go a bit wonky and wont work.
-The workaround is to press each key then the keys should return to normal.
-I am working to resolve this issue in a later release.
+The workaround is to press each key in turn (shift then ctrl then windows then alt) then the keys should return to normal.

 Open source.
 Free to use and modify.

 Email or leave a message on this page